rioter00/MAGD487/MAGD487-Fall2019-Syllabus.md

 ### How I Will Communicate With You
-Email & D2L: Check it!
-You are responsible for checking the course D2L website for announcements on a daily basis.
+Email & CANVAS: Check it!
+You are responsible for checking the course CANVAS website for announcements on a daily basis.

 ### Media Caveat
 This is a media-heavy class, and as such we will be using computers for a large portion of the assignments.
 However, during lecture, discussion, or student presentations you may not have laptops, smart phones or mobile phones in use.